 True blue is a rare color for hardy hibiscus, especially on blooms that are this large.
 Even bigger than the popular Bluebird, Hawaii™'s cool–tone petals make a dramatic contrast to the red eye.
 These flowers energize the summer garden when little else is blooming.
 They draw in butterflies and other pollinators, but deer tend not to bother.
-This is a syriacus, also known as a Rose of Sharon, with a hardier woody habit for cooler climates.
-It'll grow taller than wide, into a nice vase shape and looks gorgeous along a fence for extra screening and privacy.
-Once established, it'll be drought tolerant, too.
+Hibiscus syriacus, also known as Rose of Sharon, is handy if you love the look of tropical flowers, but need something more reliable in a cold climate.
+Rose of Sharon is woody, and these hard stems won't die back in the winter, standing up to cold weather better.
+The other big reason gardeners love syriacus is when they want a hibiscus tree.
+It naturally grows into a vase shape, but the woody stems can be manipulated into a nice tree shape.
+It's gorgeous architectural interest for a more formal landscape.
 Hibiscus syriacus 'Minsygrbl1'